AI glossary

 Agentic AI

 Agentic AI refers to artificial intelligence systems designed to act autonomously, making decisions and taking actions without human intervention.
-These systems are capable of perceiving their environment, analyzing data, and responding to inputs in a way that mimics human agency.
+These systems are capable of perceiving their environment, analysing data, and responding to inputs in a way that mimics human agency.
 Agentic AI can be found in applications such as self-driving cars, autonomous drones, and advanced robotics, where they perform tasks independently and adapt to changing circumstances.
 Agentic AI has also been explored in programs such as Google’s Gemini and Microsoft365’s Copilot, with the ability to send emails, organise meetings and conduct research on behalf of users.

 Algorithmic Bias